quay/claircore/README.md

 ## Dev servers

 ClairCore provides two http servers for local development and quick testing/hacking.
-You may build these from `./cmd/libscanhttp` and `./cmd/libvulnhttp`
+You may build these from `./cmd/libindexhttp` and `./cmd/libvulnhttp`

-## Running libscan on darwin/MacOS
+## Running libindex on darwin/MacOS

 Layer stacking will fail on Darwin/MacOS with a file permissions issue and subsequently fail the scanner.
 In order to get around this the layer stacking integration test has a build tag "unix".